JonathanP-code/UI-Library/README.md

 This project is licensed under the **MIT License** - see the LICENSE file for details.

-### 🤝 Contributing
+> [!NOTE]

-Contributions are welcome!
+> Contributions are welcome!
 If you find a bug or have suggestions, feel free to open an issue or submit a pull request.

 ### 🌟 Show Your Support